RoboSubLA/SeniorDesign21-22/README.md

 4. Run `catkin_make` again.

 4. Then in your `catkin_ws` folder run `source devel/setup.bash`.
 You will have to repeat this last step every time you open a new terminal.

+### To Start Working With The Code:

+1. Clone this repo to your local machine
+2. Branch out from the `main` branch and start working on your code.
+4. When you're done working with your code submit PR and have someone review it.
+5. If it is approved we will merge it with the `main` branch.

 ### Starting The Robosub
 We have the `robosub_launcher` package to help us launch the system.